32 Blue Sky Lane Red Lodge, MT 59068 Current

 The elevation here is 5,500 feet.
 The elevation at the top of The Beartooth Highway is 10,947 feet.
 The highest peak in Montana, Granite Peak is 12,799.

 Billings, Montana is our closest airport.
 1 1/2 hours driving time.
-Bozeman, Montana also has an airport.
-2 1/2 hours driving time.
+Bozeman, Montana also has an airport, Yellowstone International at 2 1/2 hours driving time.
 Cody, Wyoming also has an airport at 1 1/2 hours driving time.
 There is no shuttle service to ‘Blue Sky’ & taxi service is limited & expensive.
 You will need to rent a vehicle for your stay.
 We are 19 miles from the nearest town & you will want to be able to tour all of the amazing sights in our area with your own vehicle.
 How far off the beaten path is “Blue Sky”?
 ‘Blue Sky’ is located 19 miles from Red Lodge off of Highway #78.
 We do not post any signs along the highway to keep our location private & exclusive.
 So we recommend printing directions off of our website.
 GPS systems are not always accurate.
 If you follow our directions, there are only 4 turns to our location from highway #78 and there are street signs to guide you.

 In the winter we have snowshoes for your use or you can ski or snowboard at Red Lodge Mountain (45 minute drive from Blue Sky) Cross country skiing is available here or nearby.
 Ice-skating is available in Red Lodge.
 Skates can be rented in Red Lodge.
 Visit The Yellowstone Wildlife Sanctuary, open all year!
 Take a drive to Cody, WY. & visit the famous Buffalo Bill Museum.
 Scenic drives to frozen waterfalls & wildlife viewing.
 In November & December Big Horn Sheep are active during the rut.
 Shopping & dining in the quaint town of Red Lodge.
 Or you can just hibernate in your cozy cabin with a good book, board games & soaking in the whirlpool tub or taking a steam shower.
 In the summer you can try fly-fishing the numerous lakes or streams, Mountain Biking, horseback riding, hiking, whitewater rafting, scenic drives, The Yellowstone Wildlife Sanctuary & so much more!
 Go to our ACTIVITIES PAGE for more details & links to adventure outfitters.
 NOTE: Our pond may be off limits from the end of April to the end of June if The Sandhill Cranes & Geese are nesting.
 We do offer spotting scopes for viewing from a safe & non-invasive space.